elly99-AI/MarCognity-AI/README.md

 5. Open a pull request with a clear description

 See the [CONTRIBUTING.md](Contributing.md) file for contribution guidelines.

 ---

-This project is released under the Apache 2.0
+## Contribute
+Contributions are welcome!
+If you have additional examples or improvements, please feel free to open a pull request or report an issue.

 ---
 MarCognity-AI is not just a framework.
 It is a threshold.
 An invitation to rethink how artificial intelligence can reflect, improve, and act with awareness.
+This project is released under the Apache 2.0

 > _“Every response is a threshold.
 Every reflection, an act of agency.”_